Biktima (2012 film)

 Biktima is a 2012 Filipino drama film starring Cesar Montano and Angel Aquino.
 The film is directed by R.D.
 Alba and produced under Alba Productions and CM Films.
-It is released by Star Cinema on September 19, 2012.
+It was released by Star Cinema on September 19, 2012.

 Plot

 Alice de la Cruz (Angel Aquino) is a TV field reporter at KVTV.
-But when she gets the dangerous assignment to cover kidnappings in the island of Kamandao, she takes the opportunity for this might be her big break.
+But when she gets the dangerous assignment to cover kidnappings in the island of Kamandao, she takes the opportunity, for this might be her big break.
 Her husband Mark (Cesar Montano) does not agree with her decision to take the assignment.
 He warns her of how risky it is to go to the island.
 Alice takes the chance anyway and that was the last time Mark has seen Alice.

 Mark blames himself for not stopping Alice from going to the island.
 The movie unfolds as Mark discovers what has really happened to Alice in Kamandao.